+Neither encoder nor decoder times are reliable for the VTM 5 second test results.

 Subjective benefits have been observed with higher background quality and faster recovery of areas when movements slow down or become static.
 In the example below from the KristenAndSara sequence, the hand to the left has moved over the face in the background and then back.